Types of Verbs

 2. Auxiliary Verbs

-💡 Auxiliary verbs, or helping verbs, work with main verbs to indicate tense, mood, or voice.
+💡 Auxiliary verbs, or helping verbs, work with main verbs to form various tenses, moods, and voices.
+The primary auxiliaries are be, have, and do.

 Examples: